zachpino/digidevf17/week2/setup.md

 Change the `$$$` to three random numbers between 100 and 255 and remember that address.

+Press 'control+o' to save the file (pressing 'enter' afterwards to approve the save), and then 'control+x' to exit.

 Finally, download [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) for your platform of choice to connect to your Raspberry Pi at that address.
 But, restart first!

 #### Restart your Raspberry Pi